Shrabanti87/Gooogle/README.md

 -->

 #### Real data
-Let's try one example on the real data.
-I am using docvisit dataset from library zic.
+Let's try one example on the real data for which we are using docvisit dataset from library zic.
 Similar to previous studies (Jochmann, 2013), we express each continuous predictor as a group of three cubic spline variables, resulting in 24 candidate predictors with 5 triplets and and 9 singleton groups.

 ####################
 ```r